PROJECT DESIGN AND REALIZATION

 The Arts Trust conceived of the 25,000 square foot building at 33 Hawley Street as capable of hosting art in many forms, including space for classes, rehearsals, gallery presentations and performances of all kinds.
 To deliver a facility with low operating costs, the renovations, particularly in the early phases, focused on creating a "high performance" energy efficient building.
 Such buildings have systems that work together to achieve maximum energy efficiency to lower expenses for heating, cooling, and power.

-Working closely with Thomas Douglas Architects and D.A.
-Sullivan and Sons, our Construction Manager, we staged the renovations to 33 Hawley Street, now about 70% complete, in roughly three phases:
+Working closely with Thomas Douglas Architects (now Bonham & Douglas) and D.A.
+Sullivan and Sons, our Construction Manager, we staged the renovation of 33 Hawley Street, now about 95% complete, in roughly three phases:

 PHASE 1 : TRANSFORMATION